 Sales enablement helps the sales team by providing the proper education, techniques, and process enhancements to make the most out of every buyer transaction.
 While each organization is different, common themes associated with sales enablement include:

-These share a common theme: giving the sales department everything they need to close more deals.
+There's a common theme that both sales engagement and sales enablement share: giving the sales department everything they need to close more deals.
 There are many stages within the sales enablement process to ensure a sales team has everything they need, so identifying weak points is paramount to success.
 Sales teams will need to work closely with marketing, HR, customer service, and other departments to accomplish these goals.

 How Are the Two Different?

-If sales engagement is the sum of all interactions made between buyers and sellers throughout the lifetime of a sale.
-Then sales enablement is the tools, techniques, and education empowering each sales member's execution.
+If sales engagement is the sum of all interactions made between buyers and sellers throughout the lifetime of a sale, Then sales enablement is the tools, techniques, and education empowering each sales member's execution.
 Both work in tandem together and share the same goal—however, they are different in terms of functionality.
 Sales enablement doesn't end when the engagement starts.
 It's present through all phases of the sales process.
+What you need to keep in mind is that Sales Enablement is essential to get the most out of your sales engagement efforts, close deals faster and get those targets.

 Each interaction a prospect makes with an organization or sales team is considered a touchpoint.
 This includes contacting customer support, viewing the website, trying a demo, and engaging on social media.
 All these touchpoints live in different areas of the sales funnel—sales teams only focus on a specific set of touchpoints to complete the sale.